Run for the Arts (Interlochen - 2022 - 5K)

 Mac’s Sports Timing provided the timing for Run for the Arts using Chronotrack Systems.
 I liked Mac’s website.
 It was very professional.
 Mac's Sports has experience in all kinds of races, not just running events.
 They have experience with chip timing that has to withstand high speeds of cyclists and water damage during swimming.

-It looked like Center for the Arts designed the start and finish line and Mac’s Sports added the cones, clock and timing mats.
-Results were posted very quickly and updated every couple minutes.
+and Mac’s Sports added the cones, clock and timing mats.
+Results were posted very quickly and updated

 City Notes:

-Interlochen is another very small Michigan town.
-It is so small that it’s technically an un-incorporated community with a population of less than 600 people according to the 2020 Census.
+technically an un-incorporated community with a population of less than 600 people according to the 2020 Census.

-“Where wonder ignites creativity.”
+“Where wonder

 “Where curiosity becomes confidence.”